maeklong/maeklong.github.io/Juniper/JNCDA.md

 + **Feedback : The first four steps of the recommended network design checklist are: A process for understanding the customer's business and technical goals, a validation process for analyzing customer's existing environment, the steps for designing a network topology, and a process for selecting protocols, address schemes, naming conventions, and so forth.**
 + A process for selecting protocols, address schemes, naming conventions, and so forth.
 + **Feedback : The first four steps of the recommended network design checklist are: A process for understanding the customer's business and technical goals, a validation process for analyzing customer's existing environment, the steps for designing a network topology, and a process for selecting protocols, address schemes, naming conventions, and so forth.**

+### solicit multiple vendors for design
++ Publish an RFI to key vendors.
++ Attend industry conferences.
++ **Feedback : In this scenario, you should publish an RFI to key vendors and attend industry conferences.**

 ## Physical Design Considerations